VMware Acquires Apteligent For Mobile App Monitoring

 By acquiring Apteligent, VMware will enable its customers to improve application uptime while reducing outages and slowdowns.

-The deal is part of a group of acquisitions by VMware including Wavefront and Arkin/vRealize.
+The deal is part of a group of acquisitions by VMware, including Wavefront and Arkin/vRealize.

 I previously wrote an article on VMware’s Wavefront acquisition, VMware To Acquire Wavefront For DevOps Metric Modeling.